 5. Convert Animated GIF to WebM/MP4

-If your website or application uses short animated GIF-based video sequences, you can substantially reduce the size of these short video sequences by converting them to WebM/MP4.
+If your website or application uses short, animated GIF-based video sequences, you can substantially reduce the size of these short video sequences by converting them to WebM/MP4.

-In case you are looking to implement an autoplay experience, note that videos cannot be auto-played in iOS 9 and earlier.
+Note that videos cannot be auto-played in iOS 9 and earlier.
 These restrictions have been lifted as of iOS 10 under certain conditions.

 More optimization - Cloudinary reports and actionable optimization tips